AnticOwl/anticowl.github.io/_Wip/2025-03-03-MirrorsEdge.md

 Let say you want to take a sot of Faith jumping from one roof the another.
 You will need to use the `Dolly` option from `mmultiplayer` to accomplish this.
 Keep in mind that the count is made in frames and not in seconds.
 But here, it has not much importance.
 So, to do so, follow these steps:

 #### The Recording
-* In the `MMultiplayer` interface enable the `Trainer` to have the flycam available.
-Using the `FreeFlightCam` won't work.
-Close the interface.
-* Press `2` to activate the flycam then `F5` to add your first markup.
+* Press `F9` to start the recoding.
-* Move the camera to where your jump will end and press `F6` to add 100 frames followed by `F5` to add your second and last markup.
-* Go back to the first markup and press `2` to disable the flycam.
+* Start running and make you jump.
-* Press `F9` to start the recording, run, jump and press back `F9` to stop the recording.
+* Press `F9` again to stop the recording.

 #### Play the Recording
-* Press `2` to activate the freecam and then `Insert` to display the interface.
+* Press `2` to activate the freecam.
-* Uncheck `Display Path` and `Camera View`.
-* Press `Play` to start the recording and press `Insert` back to display the interface.
+* Press `F9` twice and then press `Insert` to open the Dolly interface.
-* Now, press `Stop` and move the cursor on the `Timeline`.
+* Move the cursor on the `Timeline` until you get the correct pose.
-* Once you see Faith move frame per frame until you get your shot.
 * Frame your shot, capture it and disable the free camera.
-* Press `Play` to resume.
+* Get back to your initial position and press `2`.
+* Delete the recording and resume your play.

 With this techique you will now be able to finally take shots of Faith in flight.